// Research & sources

 IMD Business School — December 2025

-Predicts 10-20% reduction in traditional middle-management positions by end of 2026.
-The shift from I-shaped specialists to T-shaped cross-functional leaders.
+Predicts 10–20% reduction in traditional middle-management positions by end of 2026.
 "The most successful organizations will stop treating AI as a technology race and start treating it as a management revolution."

 5 Ways AI-Augmented Developers Will Change IT Teams in 2026